Lesbian pulp fiction: Content

+Due to their popularity, these books set the standard of what consisted of lesbian pulp fiction, accounting for about 85% of the genre.
+Pro-lesbian authors focused on subverting the norm with stories that weren't homophobic, focusing on the relationship between the couple and ending the story where they officially were together.
+Author Paula Christian described her inspiration to write during this period: "Contemporary fiction showed such instability, violence, and sensationalism...I simply wanted to show the other side."
+Despite how much virile adventures consisted of the genre, pro-lesbian books are the most loved and re-published in the genre.

 However, the majority of books in the lesbian paperback fiction genre promoted myths about lesbians and lesbianism.
 Women who are left without men can be seduced and violated by predatory lesbians (usually butch women).
 The depictions of lesbianism in prison, the military, and boarding schools was a well-used motif.
 Lesbianism was often linked to other topics that were seen as salacious or shocking at the time: witchcraft, Satanism, bondage and discipline, orgies, and voyeurism.
 Many "lesbian" pulps actually depict characters who may now be read as bisexual and who end up in heterosexual relationships at the end of their stories.
 During this time, however, bisexuality was seen less as a permanent identity and more as a stepping-stone to homosexuality or to various forms of sexual promiscuity.

 The vast majority of characters in lesbian pulp were white.
 Rea Michaels, writer of novels including Cloak of Evil and Duet in Darkness, stands out as one of the few pulp authors to include people of color and interracial relationships in her books and to have representations of lesbians of color on the covers of her novels.

 Barbara Grier, who started Naiad Press, called the years between 1950 and 1965 the "Golden Age of Lesbian Pulp Fiction".
 Grier republished many of the books in this span in the 1980s under Naiad, and Cleis Press and Feminist Press have again reissued them.
 Several writers of this "Golden Age" stood out for their contributions to gay and lesbian literature and their formation of a lesbian identity prior to the advent of feminism.